juanmariabravo/Project3_Databases/README.md

 	• then, update this diagram by adding Drivers, Teams and GPs to this schema → once I do that, 1st Use Case is completed

 - **2nd Use Case**.
-Manage Season: AL VOLVER DE VACACIONES, 1era semana
+Manage Season: AL VOLVER DE VACACIONES, terminar para el 8/4

 - **3rd Use Case**.
 Manage Reports